A Year in the Apiary - February Beekeeping Tasks (UK)

 February is an excellent time to think ahead.
 Once temperatures rise, things move quickly: brood nests expand, forage increases and swarm risk arrives.
 The more you can prepare now, the smoother your spring will be.

-A little planning in February reduces the pressure when your first spring inspections show that colonies are expanding rapidly.
+A little planning in February reduces the pressure when your first spring inspections begin in March and colonies start expanding rapidly.
+This is the point where winter support begins to give way to more active inspection work, brood management and early swarm awareness.

 Record Keeping – Using Notes and HiveTag in February